elabftw/elabdoc/doc/contributing.rst

 * set `SITE_URL` to `https://localhost:3148` or whatever port you chose in the previous step.
-* Change the `volumes:` line so it points to your `$dev/elabftw` folder (for elabftw and mysql containers).
-The part before the `:` is the path on your host, that you should adjust, and the part after corresponds to where the code lives in the container: `/elabftw`, and this you do not change.
-It should look like this:
+* Change the `volumes:` lines to bind mount the container to the source code.
+Paths are formatted as `SOURCE:DESTINATION`, in which the source path is the path located on the local file directory and the destination path is the path located on the Docker container.
+    * For the elabftw container: Adjust the source path to point to `$dev/elabftw`.
+Adjust the destination path to `/elabftw`.
+    * For the mysql container: Adjust the source to point to `$dev/mysql`.
+Keep the destination path as `/var/lib/mysql`.
+The lines should look like this:

 .. code-block:: yaml

+    services:
+        web:
             volumes:
+                - ~/elabdev/elabftw:/elabftw
+        mysql:
+            volumes:
-        - /home/<YOUR USERNAME>/elabftw:/elabftw
+                - ~/elabdev/mysql:/var/lib/mysql

 * Start the containers: